pricees/pricees.github.com/_posts/2014-03-19-heartbeat-middleware-for-your-rails-aws.md

 ## Conclusion ##

-There you have it.
-A lightweight handler that tells an outside service if everything is a-OK.
+There you have it!
+A rack middleware handler that lets everyone know that your app is being served.
 Now, go forth and scale!